-Someone with bipolar disorder generally experiences two cycles per year, according to the Depression and Bipolar Support Alliance.
+Many people with bipolar disorder will experience two cycles per year, according to the Depression and Bipolar Support Alliance.

-When someone has four or more manic, hypomanic, or depressive episodes in a 12-month period, it's called rapid cycling.
+When someone has four or more manic, hypomanic, or depressive episodes in a 12-month period, this is called rapid cycling.

 Causes of rapid cycling

 There is no clear trigger for rapid cycling, but bipolar changes occur due to changes in brain chemicals.
 Doctors and scientists have proposed a number of reasons why this might happen.

 One theory is that changes in circadian rhythms underlie rapid cycling.